cesardelarosa/get_next_line/README.md

 ## Description

-'''char *get_next_line(int fd)''' returns the n-th line from a file descriptor (fd) when it is called for the n-th time.
+`char *get_next_line(int fd)` returns the n-th line from a file descriptor (fd) when it is called for the n-th time.

-'''char *read_line(char *line, int fd)''' returns the concatenation of line string and the buffers read from fd until a '\n' character is found, therefore, the return does not neccesary ends with a '\n' char.
+`char *read_line(char *line, int fd)` returns the concatenation of line string and the buffers read from fd until a '\n' character is found, therefore, the return does not neccesary ends with a '\n' char.

-´´´char *save_tail(char *line)´´´ makes line end with the first '\n' char and returns the rest of the line that is not returned.
+`char *save_tail(char *line)` makes line end with the first '\n' char and returns the rest of the line that is not returned.

 Bonus part requires using only one static variable and saving tails for each fd value used.
 ## Usage